orbitalindex/awesome-space/README.md

 * [Spaceflight News API](https://spaceflightnewsapi.net/) - A free to use API with space-related news articles that application developers can use.
 As it is maintained by [The Space Devs](https://thespacedevs.com/), news and support are provided on their [Discord server](https://discord.gg/wxEGcWXbsD).

 ## Spacecraft

+### Full Satellites

+* [Quetzal-1](https://github.com/Quetzal-1-CubeSat-Team) - Quetzal-1 was a 1U CubeSat developed by an engineering team from Universidad del Valle de Guatemala (UVG).
+Quetzal-1 operated successfully in space for 211 days.

 ### General Software